Algebro-Geometric Solutions of the Generalized Virasoro Constraints: Introduction

-Let us sketch the main steps of this construction.
-Our first task is concerned with the study of Witt algebras.
-More explicitly, let ${\mathcal W}$ be the Witt algebra; that is, the $\C$-vector space with basis $\{L_k\}_{k\in\Z}$ endowed with the Lie bracket $[L_i,L_j]=(i-j) L_{i+j}$, and let ${\mathcal W}^+$ be the subalgebra generated by $\{L_k\}_{k\geq -1}$.
-Then, \S2 is fully devoted to the study of the maps of Lie algebras:
+\looseness=1 Let us sketch the main steps of this construction.
+Our f\/irst task is concerned with the study of Witt algebras.
+More explicitly, let ${\mathcal W}$ be the Witt algebra; that is, the ${\mathbb C}$-vector space with basis $\{L_k\}_{k\in{\mathbb Z}}$ endowed with the Lie bracket $[L_i,L_j]=(i-j) L_{i+j}$, and let ${\mathcal W}^+$ be the subalgebra generated by $\{L_k\}_{k\geq -1}$.
+Then, Section~\ref{sec:representationWitt} is fully devoted to the study of the maps of Lie algebras